beckn/protocol-specifications/docs/protocol-drafts/BECKN-RFC-006-Signing-Beckn-APIs-In-HTTP-Draft-01.md

 digest: BLAKE-512=X48E9qOokqqrvdts8nOJRJN3OWDUoyWxBf7kbu9DBPE=`

-5. The BG will then sign this string using it's registered signing private key via the ed25519 Signature Scheme
+5. The BG will then sign this string using it's registered signing private key via the ed25519 Signature Scheme.
-6. Finally the BG will generate a base64 encoded string of the signature and insert it into the signature parameter of the X-Gateway-Authorization header
+6. Finally the BG will generate a base64 encoded string of the signature and insert it into the signature parameter of the X-Gateway-Authorization header.
 7. Finally the X-Gateway-Authorization header will look like this.
-(Let's assume subscriber_id = example-bg.com, unique_key_id = bg3456)
+(Let's assume subscriber_id = example-bg.com, unique_key_id = bg3456).

 `Signature keyId="example-bg.com|bg3456|ed25519",algorithm="ed25519",created="1641287885",expires="1641287885",headers="(created) (expires) digest",signature="hJ5sCmbe7s9Wateq6QAdBGloVSkLuLHWOXcRkzrMcVLthFldV4gnT9Vrnq9iDNPVSKuDqaercVjQwFlj0Ml+3Q=="`

-9. Finally the BG includes the X-Gateway-Authorization header in the request and calls the BAP API
+8. Finally the BG includes the X-Gateway-Authorization header in the request and calls the BAP API.

 **Note:**

 1. The difference between the `created` and the `expires` field should be equal to the TTL of the request.
 2. Also, the `expires` value should not be more than the expiration time of the key used for signing the request.
-If the expires value appears to be going beyond the lifespan of the signing key, generate a new key and update it on the registry via subscribe API OR use an existing registered key with an expiry time greater than the `expires` value of the signature
+If the expires value appears to be going beyond the lifespan of the signing key, generate a new key and update it on the registry via subscribe API OR use an existing registered key with an expiry time greater than the `expires` value of the signature.

 ### Step 9 : BAP verifies BG signature
 The BAP performs the following steps to authenticate the BAP and the BG and also ensure message integrity.

-8. Get keyId from the X-Gateway-Authorization header
+1. Get keyId from the X-Gateway-Authorization header
-9. Split the keyID string using the delimiter `|`.
+2. Split the keyID string using the delimiter `|`.
-10. The keyID uses the format {subscriber id}|{unique_public_key_id}|{signing algorithm} .
+3. The keyID uses the format {subscriber id}|{unique_public_key_id}|{signing algorithm} .
 If the signing algorithm extracted from the keyId does not match the value of the algorithm field in the X-Gateway-Authorization header, then the BPP should return an error.
-11. The keyID also contains a unique_public_key_id which is used when the BG has uploaded multiple public keys to a registry OR when the same domain is being used for implementing multiple subscribers
+4. The keyID also contains a unique_public_key_id which is used when the BG has uploaded multiple public keys to a registry OR when the same domain is being used for implementing multiple subscribers
-12. The BAP will now look up the registry for the public key of the subscriber by sending the subscriber_id and the unique_key_id via the lookup API or by retrieving a cached copy of the subscriber's public key matching the subscriber_id and unique_key_id.
+5. The BAP will now look up the registry for the public key of the subscriber by sending the subscriber_id and the unique_key_id via the lookup API or by retrieving a cached copy of the subscriber's public key matching the subscriber_id and unique_key_id.
 If no valid key is found, the BPP must return
-13. BPP will use the BG's public key to verify the signature.
+6. BPP will use the BG's public key to verify the signature.
 If signature is verified, the BG is considered to be authenticated.
-14. If the signature is not verified, the BPP must return a NACK response with 401 Unauthorised response code with a Proxy-Authenticate header.
+7. If the signature is not verified, the BPP must return a NACK response with 401 Unauthorised response code with a Proxy-Authenticate header.
 For example, for an invalid BG signature, the BAP must return the following:

 **Headers**